pepa65/verifall/README.md

 This project is licensed under the MIT License.

 Copyright (c) 2021 Peter Sanford (original author)
-Copyright (c) 2023-2024 Current maintainers
+Copyright (c) 2025 Scott Rushforth

 See the [LICENSE](LICENSE) file for the full license text.